randyridge/cluster-wip/README.md

 sudo apt install -y mise

 echo 'eval "$(/usr/bin/mise activate bash)"' >> ~/.bashrc
-# on above like I changed the path from the mise docs from ~/.local/bin/mise to /usr/bin/mise as that's where which mise tells me it is ¯\_(ツ)_/¯
+# on above line I changed the path from the mise docs from ~/.local/bin/mise to /usr/bin/mise as that's where which mise tells me it is ¯\_(ツ)_/¯

 source ~/.bashrc
 ```